-Babylights wicks are the most subtle.
+Babylights highlights are the most subtle.
 It is important to note that they work well if you have natural blonde or light brown hair.
 Otherwise, if you have dark brown hair you will not get much color.
 And even less if you have a lot of hair.

 Babylights are applied over the entire length of the hair.
 They do not require too much maintenance because the transition between the natural color (the root of your hair) and the wick is very faint.

-Since in this case hydrogen peroxide of lower volumes is used, the damage caused to the hair is less than in other types of highlights where we have to lighten many more shades.
+Since in this case developer of lower volumes is used, the damage caused to the hair is less than in other types of highlights where we have to lighten many more shades.
 This is important to know depending on the state of your hair.
 If you have it fragile or thin, this may be your style of highlights.
 If you also have light brown or medium hair naturally, these would be your most recommended highlights.